rewati/n2sgen/README.md

-  new               Will create new page. help              Will print this help. compile           Compile and generate static html file. rsync             Rsync to remote server.
-Or can be rsync to HTTP server serving content location. ftp               Ftp to remote server.
-Or can be ftp to HTTP server serving content location. conf              Will reload the configuration. serve             Will launch a local server with the generate content.
+  new               Will create new page. help              Will print this help. compile           Compile and generate static html file. serve             Will launch a local server with the generate content.
 ```